Best Home Sauna Brands in the US (2026): Real Prices, Real Flaws

 Based: Ontario, Canada | Type: Barrel and cabin saunas

-Dundalk does not have the marketing presence of the American brands, but among sauna enthusiasts, they are quietly one of the most respected names in North America.
+Dundalk LeisureCraft does not have the marketing presence of the American brands, but among sauna enthusiasts, they are quietly one of the most respected names in North America.

 What they do well